Busch-Jaeger/node-free-at-home/docs/Metadata.md

   > **NOTE:** Requires free@home app version >= 2.4.0

   Allows to define that a parameter is only shown, when another parameter has a specific value.
 Also requires the additional `dependsOnValues` attribute.
 Example:

+- `fixed`

+  > **NOTE:** Requires free@home app version >= 2.4.0

+  A fixed value can only be edited when a new configuration entry of an multiple parameter group is created.
+Once this value is saved, it cannot be changed.
+You have to delete the entry and create a new one, if you want to change this value.

   ```json
   "connectionType": {